oceanByte/chainlink-education/src/api/src/shared/course/courses/chainlinkIntroduction/Chapters/Chapter-6/description.md

-Now that you understood how to connect the off-chain world you can utilize this knowledge now for your NFT.
-Imagine a NFT that reacts to the price of Ethereum.
-It could rain when the price falls and it could be sunny when the price rises.
+Now that you understand how to connect the off-chain world, you can utilize this knowledge now for your NFT.
+Imagine an NFT that reacts to the price of Ethereum.
+It could rain when the price falls, and it could be sunny when the price rises.